zenovak/2100-AAA/docs/technical.md

 `llm` (String, enum)\
 Registered enum types of available LLM service provider Valid values are:
 - `claude`
+- `replicate`

 `model` (String)\
-The model available from the service provider
+The model available from the service provider.
+See Glossary of supported services for available models

 `temperature` (Integer)\
 The Model's temeperature settings